 How and where to buy hand-painted quality wall coverings of course,

 It’s funny how the market can be so brutally competitive, and if you ask some decorative artists about wallpaper right away the claws come out, teeth are bared and they will tell you every disadvantage there is to wallpaper when comparing it to faux finishing.

-So who or what do you believe when the person your talking to sounds so ….well… contradicting because paper is paper right?
+So who or what do you believe when the person you talking to sounds so ….well… contradicting because the paper is paper right?

 it’s cost effective because they are already available to install.

-Michael Rogers has created his own unique hand painted papers and a presence within this network of artists who can install virtually any combination and style which is one of the biggest advantages over wallpaper.
-Some wallpapers are so delicate that you really have no options to techniques such as geometric patterns, accents or even color embellishments, but in most cases why would you want to?
+Michael Rogers has created his own unique hand-painted papers and a presence within this network of artists who can install virtually any combination and style which is one of the biggest advantages over wallpaper.
+Some wallpapers are so delicate that you really have no options for techniques such as geometric patterns, accents, or even color embellishments, but in most cases why would you want to?

 Rogers painted wall coverings are a stand-alone finish in itself but it’s good to know the options are there.

 These are but only a few of the designs available for installation and I would be happy to assist in helping with a consultation, install, or the purchase of a specialty covering design.
 Each piece is hand-painted and sealed for durability and made by Michael Rogers.
 Custom designs are available for the discerning clientele to the trade or on individual bases with a personal consultation by appointment.